truenas/middleware/docs/userguide/freenas_network.rst

 management interface is physically connected to the network.
 Depending upon the hardware, the IPMI device may share the primary Ethernet interface or it may be a dedicated IPMI interface.

-Before configuring IPMI, add a Tunable_ with a "Variable" of *ipmi_load*, a "Type" of *Loader* and a "Value" of
+Before configuring IPMI, add a :ref:`Tunables` with a "Variable" of *ipmi_load*, a "Type" of *Loader* and a "Value" of
 *YES*.
 This will configure the system to load the driver at bootup.
 Then, to load the *ipmi* kernel module now, without rebooting, type this from Shell::